-This is Part 2 of my questions for Alibaba on Singles’ Day 2019.
-I’m on my way to Hangzhou shortly and am gonna try and figure these out.
+This is Part 2 of my questions for Alibaba on Singles’ Day.
 Part 1 is located here.

 Alibaba is a competitive fortress.
 This comes from multiple factors like network effects, consumer habits, economies of scale (particularly in logistics), complementary platforms (especially in financial services), data advantages and learning advantages.
 The list of their strengths is pretty long.

 But I think we are seeing two new Alibaba strengths emerging:

 - Bundling, membership programs and increased customer capture and spending (mentioned in Part 1).

 - The deployment of hard-to-replicate physical assets (especially in new retail).

 If you are going to offer a combination of physical goods, digital entertainment and local services, you need an interesting combination of digital and physical assets.
 Especially if you are trying to do this in areas like groceries and other perishables.

 - You need national logistics infrastructure that can offer on-demand delivery anywhere in China within days, if not hours.
 That means building or having access to delivery people and warehouses across China.
 And you need this infrastructure to operate in an integrated fashion for millions and millions of SKUs (hello AI).

 - You need a supply chain that connects your logistics infrastructure to suppliers around the world.
 This is also harder for perishables.
 Can your platform promise that a durian picked on Thursday in Thailand will be delivered to a home in Beijing on Sunday?
 And just as it is becoming ripe?